2017–18 Golden State Warriors season

 The 2017–18 Golden State Warriors season was the 72nd season of the franchise in the National Basketball Association (NBA), and its 56th in the San Francisco Bay Area.
 The Warriors entered the season as the defending NBA champions and repeated, beating the Cleveland Cavaliers 4–0 in the Finals.
 It was the first time in NBA history and in North America's four major professional sports leagues that two teams had met to compete for a Championship for a fourth consecutive year.
 It was the Warriors' third championship in four years, and sixth overall.
 Golden State won the Pacific Division title and Western Conference Championship for the fourth consecutive season.
 In the playoffs, the Warriors defeated the San Antonio Spurs in the First Round 4–1 and the New Orleans Pelicans 4–1 in the Semi-finals.
 They beat the top-seeded Houston Rockets 4–3 in the Western Conference Finals.
+The entire team was honored with the Sports Illustrated Sportsman of the Year award.